 This also reminded me of Jasper and how little I knew about gulls 5 years ago.
-One evening when it was raining really heavily we felt sorry for Jasper and thought he should have a little cardboard box for shelter.
-In this photo his look seems to be saying “you cannot be serious?”.
+One evening when it was raining really heavily I felt sorry for Jasper and thought he/she should have a little cardboard box for shelter.
+In this photo Jasper’s look seems to be saying “you cannot be serious?”.
 Little did I realise that gulls (even chicks a few weeks old) are hard as nails and love water – any kind of water.
 This year’s chicks were called Dukat and Damar, if you’re a Star Trek geek you’ll get it 😉